Add To Favorites

 Counting and grouping become cooperative as children create artwork emphasizing number and quantity for classmates to explore.

-On white paper, write numerals 1 through 10 with Crayola® Washable Markers.
-Next to each number, list a different favorite object.
+On white paper, ask students to write the digits 1 through 10 with Crayola® Washable Markers.
+Next to each digit, students list a different favorite object.

-Cover your work area with newspaper.
-On another sheet of white paper, use Crayola Washable Paint and Paint Brushes to paint a scene that shows the listed quantities of your favorite objects (such as 1 teddy bear, 2 cats, and 3 lions).
+Ask students to cover their work areas with recycled newspaper.
+On another sheet of white paper, use Crayola Washable Paint to create a scene that shows the listed quantities of your favorite objects (such as 1 teddy bear, 2 cats, and 3 lions).
 Dry flat.

-Use markers to add details to your picture.
+Students use markers to add details to their pictures.

 Students create and share valuable pictures with coin rubbings.